jaroslawhartman/withings-sync/README.md

 Release works via the GitHub [Draft a new Release](https://github.com/jaroslawhartman/withings-sync/releases/new) function.
-The `version` key in `setup.py` will be bumped automatically (Version will be written to .VERSION file).
+The `version` key in `setup.py` will be bumped automatically (Version will be written to setup.py file).
-Keep in mind to update the `.VERSION` if a major release is done.

 ### Docker Image